 Also present was Andrew Warwick, a Senior Ranger with the National Trust for Scotland, who described the remarkable remains of post-medieval sheilings.

 A cup and ring marked boulder on Ben Lawers, photographed during excavations in 2010, with Loch Tay below (Photo: Aaron Watson)

 From left: Thumper the dog, Helen Mark, Aaron Watson, and Andrew Warwick take a break from recording on Ben Lawers (Photo: Mark Smalley)

 This episode of Open Country will also feature the Scottish Crannog Centre at Kenmore, and is to be broadcast on Thursday 20th July at 15.00 and Saturday 22nd July at 06.00.

-The episode is produced by Mark Smalley.
+The programme was produced by Mark Smalley.
 Many thanks to Mark for allowing us to feature one of his photos.